 Our internal monitoring programme is carried out on a continuous basis to ensure any quality issues are monitored and addressed in a timely manner, and our aim for continuous improvement is achievable.
 Our reviews assess the quality of the audit work in our audit department which includes financial services audit and corporate audits performed across all of our offices.
-The reviews are risk focused and review teams are selected from outside the business sector under review.
 Reviews cover all office locations of the firm.

 A rating system is applied to ensure quality is measurable and high standards are maintained.
-In accordance with regulatory requirements, the reviews focus on the procedures that we have adopted to ensure that our assurance work is of the highest quality.
+In accordance with regulatory requirements, the reviews focus on the procedures that we have adopted to ensure that our audit work is of the highest quality.
 Similar processes are adopted across all client-facing segments of our business to ensure that our reputation is protected and maintained.